MicrosoftDocs/Hololens/hololens/security-baseline.md

 ### 2.8 [VPNv2 CSP](/windows/client-management/mdm/vpnv2-csp)

 We recommend configuring VPN profiles as a best practice but don't recommend specific values for each node in this CSP.
-Most of the settings are related to customer environment.
+Most of the settings are related to the customer environment.

 ### 2.9 [WiFi CSP](/windows/client-management/mdm/wifi-csp)